matheusmaldaner/WorkshopArchive/README.md

 - **[Tableau](./Tableau/)** - Explore the power of data visualization with Tableau.
 Covers how to implement and present data in Tableau.

-- **[Matplotlib](./Matplotlib/)** - Learn the art of data visualization in Python with Matplotlib.
-This workshop provides a comprehensive introduction to creating static, animated, and interactive visualizations.
+- **[Matplotlib](./Matplotlib/)** - Learn how to work with multidimensional arrays in NumPy.
+Also learn basic data visualization with MatPlotLib.

 - **[Current State of AI](./CurrentStateOfAI/)** - Delve into the latest developments and trends in artificial intelligence.
 This workshop offers insights into current AI technologies, applications, and ethical considerations.